facelessuser/coloraide/docs/src/markdown/interpolation.md

 ### Catmull-Rom

-!!! failure "Catmull-Rom interpolation is not registered in `Color` by Default"
+/// failure | Catmull-Rom interpolation is not registered in `Color` by Default
+///

 ![Catmull-Rom](images/catmull-rom-interpolation.png)